 Contractor’s Equipment “Contractor’s Equipment” means all vehicles, machinery and equipment utilized by Contractor in performing services under this Agreement and that are owned by Contractor at the expiration or earlier termination of this Agreement.

-Contributing Cities “Contributing Cities” means the cities of Auburn and Colfax and the Town of Loomis.
+Contributing Cities “Contributing Cities” means the cities of Auburn and Colfax and the Town of Loomis and any other municipality or special district, other than the Member Agencies, which has entered into a flow commitment agreement with the WPWMA.

 Customer "Customer" means any individual, commercial business, franchised waste hauler, or other entity, including the operator and employees of the Landfill, that pays a fee or is otherwise entitled by the WPWMA to use the Facility.

-Creditable Recovery “Creditable Recovery” means the Recycling of materials such that their disposition may be credited by the Participating Agencies toward the diversion goal in Public Resources Code Section 41780, et seq or SB 1383, as these provisions reads as of the Effective Date of this Agreement.
+Creditable Recovery “Creditable Recovery” means the Recycling of materials such that their disposition may be credited by the Participating Agencies toward the diversion goal in Public Resources Code Section 41780, et seq or SB 1383, as these provisions reads as of the Initial Commencement Date of this Agreement.
 To obtain “Creditable Recovery” for any given materials recovered at the Facility, Contractor must produce to the WPWMA in the Annual Marketing Report and upon its request satisfactory evidence and documentation showing that such materials have been Recycled or re-used in such a manner as to be eligible for diversion credits from CalRecycle.

 CRT.
 “CRT” means cathode ray tube.